Shaquille O'Neal Breaks Down in Tears Speaking About ''Little Brother'' Kobe Bryant

 All men had various experiences with Kobe, but the one thing they share in common is the immense grief they're experiencing.
 Jerry West put it best when he said, "Saddest day of my life.
 I lost a brother in Korea.
 That's the only thing that compares to me...
 I had a special relationship with him."

+This special relationship was forged in the early years of Kobe's career Jerry says, when he would have dinner with West's family, hung out with his son and visited with his family.
 He adds he "felt like his father" for two years.
 "I don't know if I can get over this," West states.
+This is a sentiment shared by Charles Barkley, who says he's "in pain."

 As bittersweet as it is, the men laugh when Shaq recalls, "At 17 he said, 'Imma be the best player in the world, and off the court, I'm going to be bigger than Will Smith.'"